7 Critical Computer Science Courses to Expect

 While those factors are definitely of huge importance, so are the courses you’ll take as part of the program.
 Is it all a bunch of lectures about complex computational theories?
 Complete “lab” work?
 Write papers about computer programming?

 You want to know that what you’re learning is actually applicable to the modern day workforce.
 So what can you expect to learn in a computer science degree program?
-We dove in to take a closer look at seven intriguing courses you’ll find in the Rasmussen College Computer Science program.
+We dove in to take a closer look at seven intriguing courses you’ll find in the Rasmussen University Computer Science program.

 Considering a Computer Science degree?
 Read on to get a better feel for what you’ll learn in your Computer Science courses and why this material matters in the real world.